How much energy self-sufficiency can Perth solar and battery achieve?

 - Annual saving vs no solar: approximately $1,841

-This is the realistic picture for Perth: near-zero net electricity bills, not truly zero, but functionally negligible.
+This is the realistic picture for Perth: a small residual electricity bill, well below the pre-solar cost, but not truly zero.

 EV or pool effects on self-sufficiency